paulwrubel/stroll/README.md

 ### Nondeterminism

 The following stroll represents non-deterministic behaviour.
 It has a 25% change of exiting each loop.
-Otherwise, it prints the provided character.
+Otherwise, it prints the first character.

 ```
   #-------#